------------------------------------------

 - II -

 Even more than consumer price deflation, what conventional economics seems to dread is Asset Price Deflation.
 Falling Home prices are seen as a sign of economic weakness.
 This seems to be the hangover from the time when rising home “valuations” were fuelling the consumer boom via Home Equity Lines of Credit.
 THAT speculative Euphoria is now over.
 The Demand that HELOC supported was Lost when the Home Equities turned negative - as soon as the first tranche of subprime borrowers threw in the towel on their mortgages upon their reset after the teaser period.
 There is no utility in ensuring inflated home valuations, yet analysts and policymakers are awaiting, attempting housing market ‘upturn’ to signal economic revival.
-If home prices were let deflate instead, and homes changed hands at lower prices, it would serve many purposes:
+If home prices were let deflate instead, and homes changed hands at lower prices, it would serve many purposes:1.
+People with lower mortgage debt and payments are more enthusiastic and dependable consumers.
+This will help shore consumer demand back upwards.

 2. The business of Real Estate itself will achieve higher volumes at prices more in line with supply-demand-payability for available homes.